DevSkillsHQ/transaction-management-frontend-level-1/README.md

 * Automated tests to validate your solution.
 To run locally:
   * Install the required test dependencies with `yarn install` (please give it some time to download the necessary dependencies).
   * Update the `baseUrl` (where your app will run) in [cypress.json](cypress.json).
   * Spin up the provided backend service with `yarn run start:backend` (restart after every test run).
+It'll be available on http://localhost:8080/.
   * Run your app.
   * Run the tests with `yarn run test`.